zizmorcore/zizmor/docs/usage.md

 # Usage Recipes

-## Online and offline use
+## Operating Modes

-Some of `zizmor`'s audits require access to GitHub's API. `zizmor` will perform online audits by default *if* the user has a `GH_TOKEN` specified in their environment.
+Some of `zizmor`'s audits require access to GitHub's API.
+`zizmor` will perform online audits by default *if* the user has a `GH_TOKEN` specified in their environment.
 If no `GH_TOKEN` is present, then `zizmor` will operate in offline mode by default.

 Both of these can be made explicit through their respective command-line flags: